Quick Overview on Music Licensing

 I will work hard to increase placement fees, but often we are competing with other artists who are willing to have their music in the film for free.
 I will not do this as I believe we have to set a minimum value for the art we create- and that art takes time, talent, and money to record.

 Understand that when I request music, I'm being pushed on a tight deadline.
 Music is often the last part of the film, and there is always a rush to find the right song.
-I will be asking for fully recorded, ready-to-place songs.
+I will be asking for fully recorded, ready-to-place songs that align to the movie needs.
+Please resist the urge to send songs that aren't what I'm seeking because I don't have time to sort through songs that aren't relevant for each pitch.
 There is no time for writing something or getting something recorded in the next few days.

-If your song is selected, I'll encourage you to promote the placement on your social media accounts, and again when the film is released at a minimum.
+If your song is selected for the film, I'll encourage you to promote the placement on your social media accounts, and again when the film is released at a minimum.
 It's a win for everyone, so please take advantage of it!

 If I ask you for songs...

-1. I will provide as much information as I can about the film and what type of songs are seeking.
-Sometimes I just don't know a lot - i.e. it's a "Christmas film" looking for original songs.
+1. I will provide as much information as I can about the film and what type of songs they are seeking.
+Sometimes I just don't know a lot - i.e. it's a Hallmark "Christmas film" looking for original pop songs.

 2. I will need an mp3 initially with vocals.
-If they select the song, I will need a hi-res file- both the vocal and track versions.
+I use DISCO if you want to make it easier on all of us, but if not you can send an mp3 via email or Dropbox.
+If the filmmaker selects the song, I will need a hi-res file- both the vocal and track only versions.
 This is because sometimes songs are edited to fit a scene better.

 Public Domain Christmas Songs

 Christmas movies are often looking for recordings of these holiday classics in a different style- pop, rock, singer/songwriter, jazz, etc. Click for a list of PUBLIC DOMAIN CHRISTMAS SONGS.
 These are songs you can cover for free without publishing permission.